shailendrapatil92/Exploratory-Data-Analysis-/project1/README.md

 4. He doesn't need to see the R code, but wants to be able to reproduce your work if required.

-5. The researcher has noticed that student reports on complex real-world phenomena often (accidentally one hopes) say offensive things, and would prefer if you didn't do that.
+5. The researcher has noticed that student reports on complex real-world phenomena often (accidentally one hopes) say offensive things, and would prefer if you didn't do that